San Jose State vs. UNLV NCAA Football Odds, Plays and Insights | October 21, 2021

 San Jose State Stats and Trends

-- San Jose State has covered the spread two times this season.
+- San Jose State has two wins against the spread in seven games this season.

-- This season, the Spartans have just one ATS win in three games as a favorite of 5 points or more.

-- San Jose State's games this year have hit the over in 42.9% of its opportunities (three times in seven games with a set point total).
+- The Spartans have been favored by 5 points or more three times this season and covered the spread in one of them.

 - When San Jose State records more than 35.0 points, it is 1-1 against the spread and 2-0 overall.